Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control field: Introduction

-In the present article, we consider a DTLS medium submitted to collinear control and probe fields.
-The control field, however, is now a standing-wave which induces an EIG in Zeeman coherences.
+In the present article, we consider a DTLS medium subjected to collinear control and probe fields.
+The control field is now a standing-wave inducing an EIG in Zeeman coherences.
 The overlap between the control and probe beams ensures efficient interaction and energy exchange between the field components along the sample.
-We study the influence of interaction parameters -- control field intensity, detuning, optical depth and phase shift between the control and the probe -- on reflected and transmitted probe light intensity and phase.
-By contrast with transverse gratings which only diffract a weak part of the probe field, the optical depth of DTLS medium leads to significant reflection and transmission coefficients which can be even larger than one.
-This spatial configuration moreover enables a phase control of probe reflection and transmission in certain conditions we identify.
+In contrast to transverse gratings which only diffract a weak part of the probe field, the present DTLS medium leads to significant reflection and transmission coefficients which can even be greater than one.
+Another significant advantage over non-degenerate $\Lambda$ \cite{ZZW11} or other multilevel \cite{UWG14, DD24} configurations, is that the implementation of the DTLS scheme requires only one laser source and phase matching is automatically satisfied for both reflected and transmitted beams.
+However, propagation effects affect both the control and the probe fields in DTLS.
+The aim of the present study is to determine the exact quantitative conditions under which proper phase-control of the reflection and transmission factors can be achieved in this system.
+In addition, we study the influence of the interaction parameters -- control field intensity, detuning, optical depth and phase shift between control and probe -- on the intensity and phase of the reflected and transmitted probe light.